 Students that were enrolled in the previous term and still have remaining credits.

-Students that are expected to enroll in the institution without existing credits.
+Students who are expected to enroll in the institution without existing credits.

-Students that are expected to enroll in the institution with only transfer credits.
+Students who are expected to enroll in the institution with only transfer credits.

 Students that once were enrolled in this institution, were not enrolled in the previous term, but are expected to return.

-Students that are not expected to return to the institution even though they still have remaining credits.
+Students who are not expected to return to the institution.